bhavya17037/Portfolio/README.md

 # Portfolio
-A collection of projects undertaken during college showcasing my expertise in technology and analytics
+A collection of projects undertaken during my undergraduate degree at IIIT Delhi showcasing my expertise in technology and analytics

 Projects: